TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-operator/installing-tyk-operator.md

 ```

 ### Troubleshooting Tyk Operator
-If you experience issues with the behavior of the tyk operator (e.g. api changes not being applied), to investigate, you can check the logs of the tyk-operator-controller-manager pod in your cluster with the following command:
+If you experience issues with the behavior of the Tyk Operator (e.g. API changes not being applied), to investigate, you can check the logs of the tyk-operator-controller-manager pod in your cluster with the following command:

 ```bash
 kubectl logs <tyk-controller-manager-pod-name> -n tyk-operator-system